Azelphur/PokemonGo-CalcyIV-Renamer/README.md

 ## **For support, development, shenanigans: check out the [Discord](https://discord.gg/skUAWKg).**

+# This project is old/dead

+I don't play Pokemon GO anymore (and haven't for a long time) - thus this code hasn't been updated for changes in the game.
+It probably doesn't work any more.
+I'll leave the code here though, as it's something that could totally be fixed up by someone who has an interest in doing so.
+If you do fix it, file an issue and I'll put a link to your fork here.

 # Description
 This is a small script which uses adb to send touch and key events to your phone, in combination with Calcy IV it can automatically rename all of your pokémon.
 This script doesn't login to the pokémon go servers using the "unofficial API" and only relies on an Android phone (sorry, iPhone users).
 The upside to this is that you're very unlikely to get banned for using it.
 The downside is that it's a lot slower, and that you can't use your phone while it's running.